Circadian Optics Review

 A few things we can see.

-1. All of these lights are pretty average to poor as far as color quality goes and don’t really excel here.
+1. All of these lights have average to poor color quality and don’t really excel here.

-2. Even though the Lampu is the brightest of all the lights, it also produces the lowest quality color output.
+2. Even though the Lampu is the brightest light, it produces the lowest-quality color output.

-3. The Lattis however, which is the second brightest, is also the best looking.
+3. The Lattis, however, the second brightest, is also the best looking.

 Spectral Power Distribution Graph

-One last thing we’ll touch on is the actual spectral graphs, just because I think they’re cool.
-Cuz I’m a nerd like that.
+One last thing we’ll touch on is the actual spectral graphs, just because I think they’re cool—because I’m a nerd like that.

 All of these lamps use your typical blue LED phosphor pump diodes.
 What on earth does that mean?

-Most “white” LEDs are actually blue. the trick is to coat the LED surface with a phosphor compound that when excited by the blue radiation, glows a broad spectrum yellow.
+Most “white” LEDs are actually blue.
+The trick is to coat the LED surface with a phosphor compound that glows a broad-spectrum yellow when excited by blue radiation.

 Here, let me show you: